-Without the wrap text feature, if the contents of an Excel cell are too long to be displayed, one of two things will happen instead.
+By default, if the content of an Excel cell is too long fit in a cell, one of two things will happen.
 Either the text string will be displayed over the top of the adjacent cells, or, if the adjacent cells contain values, the displayed text will be cut off at the cell boundary.
-These cases are shown in cells A1 - A2 of the spreadsheet below, while cell A3 shows the same text string with the wrap text option enabled.

-You can also cause the Wrap Text option to be switched on, by forcing a line break in a cell.
+You can also cause the Wrap Text option to be enabled on by forcing a line break at a specific location in an Excel cell.

 To do this:

-For example, to auto-adjust the height of row 1, double click on the line between rows 1 and 2 of the spreadsheet, in the greyed label area at the left of the spreadsheet (see right).
+For example, to auto-adjust the height of row 1, double click on the line between rows 1 and 2 of the spreadsheet, in the row label area at the left of the spreadsheet.

 Note that the auto-sizing of cells does not work with merged cells.
 If you have wrapped text in a merged cell, you will need to resize the cell manually, by dragging the bar between the row labels to the desired height.